yTakkar/Handy-Tooltip/README.md

 If you think `Hoverdiv` is not at your desired position, see the [API](#api).

-# Usage as jQuery plugin
+# Usage as a jQuery plugin

 1. Copy `handy-tooltip-plugin.js` into your project & include it.